-Gender and Sexualities
+Gender + Sexualities

-About the Cluster
+About

 Some of our activities include:

-• We host conferences and symposia
+• We host guest speakers, conferences, and symposia.

-• We partner with the Department of Feminist Studies and other affiliated scholars
+• We partner with the Department of Feminist Studies and other affiliated scholars.

-Faculty and Lecturers:
+Faculty

-Current Graduate Students:
+Current Graduate Students

 Alumni/ae